winitzki/scall/tutorial/programming_dhall.md

 ```
 When this Dhall file is evaluated, the result is a record of type `{ UserName : Type, UserId : Type, printUser : Text → Natural → Text }`.
 We could say that this module exports two types (`UserName`, `UserId`) and a function `printUser`.
-But technically it still exports a single value (a record).
+But technically it just exports a single value (a record).
+Exporting a record is a common technique in Dhall libraries.

-This module may be imported in another Dhall file like this:
+This module may be imported in another Dhall program like this:

 ```dhall
 let S = ./SimpleModule.dhall -- Just call it `S` for short.